-The 22 of February of 2018, within the framework of the "FATF Week" that brought together representatives of several countries, the International Monetary Fund (IMF), the United Nations (UN) and the World Bank, a draft of the interpretative guide was published of the 15 Recommendation "Virtual Currencies" , whose purpose is to incentivize that the states can adequately legislate the operations with virtual currencies in their economies.
-This document is still being prepared, since it is expected to receive comments from the private sector until the 8 in April of this year.
+On February 22, 2018, within the framework of the “FATF Week” that brought together representatives of several countries, the International Monetary Fund (IMF), United Nations (UN) and the World Bank, a draft of the interpretive guide was published of Recommendation 15 “Virtual Currencies” , whose purpose is to encourage states to properly legislate operations with virtual currencies in their economies.
+This document is still in the process of being prepared, since it is expected to receive comments from the private sector until April 8 of this year.

 Regulatory trends at the local level - Peru